 Case conferences will last approximately three hours, accommodating three-six case presentations (for case conferencing taking place within the CCI).
-For each case presentation, the lead social worker/case manager will deliver the oral case presentation he/
+For each case presentation, the lead social worker/case manager will deliver the oral case presentation he/ she has prepared following the steps outlined in Section 6, Form 1.
+For case conferencing taking place with external partners/service providers, the timing for the conferences will be agreed upon by the case conference members in order to ensure efficient rollout of case conferencing activities without interrupting service delivery at various levels.

 Follow-up after the case conference will be based on the action items captured in the conference report.
 Each action item should have an individual responsible for follow-up, designated by the group during the conference.
 For case conferencing taking place monthly within the institution/organization, individual caseworkers will be the primary persons responsible for follow- up on actions identified.
-For case conferencing taking place with external partners, the health facility representative in charge will most likely be assigned as responsible for follow-up with health care providers and other partners supporting health service delivery- should that be noted as a recommended referral or action item; the DCS will oversee follow-up of cases on child protection issues.
+For case conferencing taking place with external partners, the health facility representative in charge will most likely be assigned as responsible for followup with health care providers and other partners supporting health service delivery- should that be noted as a recommended referral or action item; the DCS will oversee follow-up of cases on child protection issues.